From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1960 Durham Museum photo of people boarding the plane from the outside.

-It wasn’t until after Eppley bought Hotel Fontenelle in 1920 that he moved to Omaha and lived in the hotel until his death in 1958.
-Two years prior he sold his hotel chain to Sheraton Hotels for $30M.
-The renowned philanthropist donated money to a number of educational, civic and medical research causes in Omaha.
-He also donated $1M from his estate to the Omaha Municipal Airport.
-The funds were ultimately matched by the federal government and allowed the construction of a new terminal in 1961 and the expansion of its runways to accommodate jet aircraft – just the 12th city to do so at the time.
-The old terminal was described as just about the worst in the country.
-By the time it was renamed Eppley Airfield, the Omaha Airport Authority was formed to be responsible for the operation of the airport.
+Eppley moved to Omaha in 1920 after he bought the Hotel Fontenelle where he lived until his death in 1958.
+Just two years prior he sold his hotel chain to Sheraton for $30M.
+He donated a portion of the proceeds to a variety of educational, civic and medical research causes in Omaha.
+He also left $1M from his estate to the airport, likely triggering its name change.
+The money was matched by the federal government and allowed for the construction of a new terminal in 1961 as the old one was considered to be among the worst in the country.
+It also allowed for an expansion of its runways to accommodate jet aircraft.
+Omaha was just the 12th city to do so.

 1969 Durham Museum photo of Omaha’s airport as it continues to expand.